Everything We Know About 'F9,' aka 'Fast & Furious 9'

 Does that mean they'll go to the moon??

 The moon rumors have been flying ever since Fast & Furious ditched the banality of simple street racing and started adding submarines and torpedoes into the mix.
-There is literally no good reason why a Fast movie SHOULDN'T be set on the moon at this point, and writer Chris Morgan knows it, recently telling Entertainment Weekly that he would "never shoot down" an opportunity to shoot the Fast Fam into space.
+There is literally no good reason why a Fast movie SHOULDN'T be set on the moon at this point, and writer Chris Morgan knows it, telling Entertainment Weekly that he would "never shoot down" an opportunity to shoot the Fast Fam into space.
+They already know how to slingshot their cars around cliffs, which, as everyone knows, is the first principle of rocket science.